 Depending on the research method and subjects, IRB review is conducted at three levels: exempt, expedited, and full board.
 Researchers should submit their protocols to the IRB prior to data collection.
-Researchers also must complete a training program.
+Researchers also must complete a human subjects protection training program.
 The link to the training, submission guidelines, and forms for IRB review are available from the IRB website: www.unk.edu/irb.

 Miriam Drake Theatre